simrat-ah/MSDS-6306-Case_Study_1/README.md

 + How many countries are Lower middle income but among the 38 nations with highestGDP?

-### In order to do find answers for above questions, complete data analysis was done.
+### In order to find answers for above questions, complete data analysis was done.

 ##### The project was divided 3 parts and three separate '.R' files were created for :

 + Data downloading from internet and loading into respective data frames.

-+ Merging the data files and the cleanu process was done to get correct results.
++ Merging the data files and the cleanup process was done to get correct results.

-+ Complete data anaysis to produce the required results.
++ Complete data analysis to produce the required results.

 **Mother Makefile.R has been created to source the above multiple files and the project can be executed from the single makefile.**